 - This trail is also a beginner mountain bike route

 - If you choose to do an overnight camp you must pay camping fees before your journey, which you can do here.
 However, no payment is required for day hikes or parking

-Cheakamus Lake trail is one of the few hikes in Whistler that hardly makes you work for a reward of stunning views.
+Cheakamus Lake Trail is one of the rare hikes in Whistler that hardly makes you work for a reward of stunning views.
 Choose to do a day trip or camp overnight at the various campsites posted along the trail.
 While Cheakamus Lake is a relatively short walk, its astounding beauty makes you feel as if you’re in the remote wilderness, far away from home.
 Studies have shown that we are calmer and happier humans when we’re in nature, and Cheakamus certainly delivers in setting the scene.

 RAINBOW LAKE TRAIL

 - Distance: 16 km (10 miles) round trip

 - Length: 5-6 hours round trip